impress-org/givewp/src/Framework/QueryBuilder/README.md

 Returned result:

-Instances with the same key, in this case `additional_email`, will be concatenated and separated by a comma.
+Instances with the same key, in this case `additional_email`, will be concatenated into JSON array string.

 ```php
 Array